 Avoid consuming alcohol before bed if you want a good night’s sleep.
 Alcohol can often make us feel sleepy, but it will also affect our quality of sleep.
 Though it won’t keep us awake, it affects our usual transitioning between light sleep and deep sleep, meaning you might still wake up exhausted.
 Our body temperatures go down when we sleep, but if your bedroom or even just your duvet is too warm, then this won’t be allowed to happen.
 Avoid a cluttered mind.
 Lying in bed, it can be easy for our minds to wander, and although we may doze off from time to time, often unknown to ourselves, we can feel like we are lying there for hours.
 Experts say it is better to get up and do a puzzle or something similar to distract the mind rather than lie there endlessly.

-This might sound like a lot, with plenty of sacrifice, but the key is to just live rhythmically.
+This might sound like a lot, with plenty of sacrifice, but the key is to just live rhythmically (even if this has made that difficult).
 Don’t try and keep yourself awake in the evenings and don’t do the things that will affect your natural ability to fall asleep.
 Anything you can do to help yourself go to bed tired and wake up fresh in the morning will ensure you stay alert throughout the day.